 Although I started my education at the University of Minnesota, Morris, it took me over ten years to return to the state.
 I grew up primarily in North Dakota, but have lived in California, Montana, Nebraska, Louisiana, Iowa, and Kansas as well.
 I hold an undergraduate degree in Spanish and English education and pursued graduate work at the University of Iowa for Spanish Linguistics.
 Most of my experiences have been linked to training and education in some way, but I am very happy to have found my home in academic advising.

 I was most recently the adviser in the Department of Spanish and Portuguese Studies, where I had the opportunity to work closely with students interested in studying abroad.
 As an undergraduate I studied in Spain, and as an adviser I was fortunate enough to travel to Ecuador, Mexico, and Venezuela to learn more about the student experience off campus.
 I hope to continue encouraging students in CEHD to step outside themselves and experience life in another culture, whether they are completing an internship, business courses, liberal education requirements, or simply taking advantage of the opportunity to observe student life in another part of the world.

-The three programs for which I will advise are very exciting.
+The five programs for which I will advise are very exciting.
 Although they may seem different, working with people and improving their lives are two themes at their core.
 Because I love working with people, I’m thrilled to be working with students who hold that interest as well.
 For the undecided students with whom I’ll work, I look forward to helping you navigate the University of Minnesota while finding a program that best fits your interests and skills.
 The U is a big place, and I encourage you to explore it and take full advantage of it.

 When I’m not in the office, I enjoy being active outside walking around the lakes, spending time with friends, going to concerts, and exploring Twin Cities’ restaurants.
 I also enjoy traveling, reading, and am working on fixing up my 1936 house in St. Paul.